microsoft/playwright/docs/src/browsers.md

 ## Chromium

 For Google Chrome, Microsoft Edge and other Chromium-based browsers, by default, Playwright uses open source Chromium builds.
-These builds match the current [Chrome Dev Channel](https://support.google.com/chrome/a/answer/9027636?hl=en) build at the time of each Playwright release, i.e. it is new with every Playwright update.
-Since Chromium project is ahead of the branded browsers, when the world is on Google Chrome 89, Playwright already supports Google Chrome and Microsoft Edge testing all the way to version 91.
+These builds match the current [Chrome Dev Channel](https://support.google.com/chrome/a/answer/9027636?hl=en) at the time of each Playwright release, i.e. it is new with every Playwright update.
+Since Chromium project is ahead of the branded browsers, when the world is on Google Chrome 89, Playwright already supports Chromium 91 that will hit Google Chrome and Microsoft Edge if a few weeks.

 There is also a way to opt into using Google Chrome's or Microsoft Edge's branded builds for testing.
 For details on when to opt into stable channels, refer to the [Google Chrome & Microsoft Edge section below.](#google-chrome--microsoft-edge) section below.